 Make connections.
 If you work remotely from home or you need to isolate yourself from others for a period of time due to COVID-19, avoid social isolation.
 Find time each day to make virtual connections by email, texts, phone or video chat.
 If you're working remotely from home, ask your co-workers how they're doing and share coping tips.
 Enjoy virtual socializing and talking to those in your home.

 If you're not fully vaccinated, be creative and safe when connecting with others in person, such as going for walks, chatting in the driveway and other outdoor activities, or wearing a mask for indoor activities.

 If you are fully vaccinated, you can more safely return to many indoor and outdoor activities you may not have been able to do because of the pandemic, such as gathering with friends and family.
-However, if you are in an area with a high number of new COVID-19 cases in the last week, the CDC recommends wearing a mask indoors in public or outdoors in crowded areas or in close contact with unvaccinated people.
+If you are in an area with a high number of people with COVID-19 in the hospital, the CDC recommends wearing a mask indoors in public or outdoors in crowded areas or in close contact with unvaccinated people.
 For unvaccinated people, outdoor activities that allow plenty of space between you and others pose a lower risk of spread of the COVID-19 virus than indoor activities do.

 - Do something for others.
 Find purpose in helping the people around you.
 Helping others is an excellent way to help ourselves.
 For example, email, text or call to check on your friends, family members and neighbors — especially those who are older.
 If you know someone who can't get out, ask if there's something needed, such as groceries or a prescription picked up.

 - Support a family member or friend.
 If a family member or friend needs to be quarantined at home or in the hospital due to COVID-19, come up with ways to stay in contact.
 This could be through electronic devices or the telephone or by sending a note to brighten the day, for example.

 Avoid stigma and discrimination